ErdemOzgedik/rick-morty/README.md

 # Rick & Morty App

 This is a responsive web application which constituted with Rick and Morty API.
 The application is based on the television show Rick and Morty.
 You will have access to about hundreds of characters, images and episodes.
-Users can browse among diffrent episodes and seasons also can search characters by name and list them alphabetically.
+Users can browse among diffrent episodes and seasons also can search characters by name and sort them alphabetically.

 ## Used Technologies